atafs/layer-network-frontend-react-web-app/README.md

-# layer-ui-frontend-react-web-app
+# layer-network-frontend-react-web-app
-This App is for creating UI good quality and reusable elements in React
+This App is for handling the HTTP requests necessary to connect the frontend with the backend of an App!!